nickatnight/fastapi-resume/README.md

 ```

 ## Documentation
-See docs for more real word examples and how to deploy to your favorite cloud provider (Coming soon)
+See docs for more real word examples and how to deploy to your favorite cloud provider [here](https://fastapi-resume.readthedocs.io/en/latest/)